e-mission/e-mission-upc-aggregator/README.md

 # E-MISSION NEW ARCHITECTURE

 The e-mission new architecture is a series of system changes designed to support individualized user storage, policy choices, and requests.
 To facilitate this, we have composed a series of modules, mostly running in containers, which represent the various components.
-These components are:
+These components are\:

     * System Controller
     * User Data Storage